 - continued work on what a more usable search results page design would be.

-If you are interested in working on any of these 3 streams, please be in touch!
-We have a working group in touch over a listserv and are very interested in finding more partners interested in either applying Schema.org markup, using data standards, or working on design solutions.
+We established a working group in touch over a listserv and found more partners interested in either applying Schema.org markup, using data standards, and working on design solutions.

 Learned Hands is a web application that Stanford Legal Design Lab built in partnership with the Suffolk LIT Lab and support of the Pew Charitable Trusts.

 The app creates a labeled dataset of people’s stories talking about their legal issues.
 This labeled dataset can then be used to develop machine learning models + a natural language processing classifier that can potentially spot issues automatically in people’s text.

 The application lets a crowd of lawyers, law students, and other members of the public to read through people’s stories of possible legal issues (taken from the online forum Reddit/LegalAdvice, where people have given consent and the stories are all anonymized).